Energy and Performance

 Needs:

-• Protection of sleep and non-negotiable rest time
+• Protection of sleep hours as non-negotiable

-The Disconnected Burned-Out Person
+The Disconnected Isolator

 Needs: